New Trade Alert for (TLT)

-The March option has over three months for bullish development.
-This option is like being long the stock from $116 price not seen since the 2015 summer extreme low, with completely limited risk.
+The June option has over three months for bullish development.
+This option is like being long the stock from $114 price not seen since 2014, with completely limited risk.

-The maximum loss is limited to the $725 or less paid per option contract, with a stop at $350.
+The maximum loss is limited to the $525 or less paid per option contract.
 The upside, on the other hand, is unlimited.

 The TLT option trade break even is $119.25 or less at expiration ($114.00 strike plus $5.25 or less option premium).

 If shares hit the $123 price midpoint target of the year drop the option would be worth $9.00 for near a 100% return on investment.